-It is illegal to install or display under glow lights (or any other light) in New York if it is any color other than white or white if they flash or oscillate.
+It is illegal to install or mount underglow lights (or any other light) in New York if the light is any color other than white or if the light is white and flashes or oscillates.

-What NYS Vehicle & Traffic Law restricts use of lights on motorcycles?
+What NYS Vehicle & Traffic Law Restricts Use of Lights On Motorcycles?

 - VTL § 381 Motorcycle equipment.
 (See paragraph 3); and

 - VTL § 375 Equipment.
-(See, paragraph 41.
+(See paragraph 41.
 Colored and flashing lights).

-NYS VTL § 381.3 restricts use of lights visible from the front of a motorcycle and states:
+NYS VTL § 381.3 restricts the use of lights visible from the front of a motorcycle and states:

 “Except as hereinafter provided, only a white or yellow light shall be displayed upon a motorcycle so as to be visible from a point directly in front of the vehicle.”